anvnguyen/test/README.md

 - Change the chart by selecting the values in dropdown box.

 # Some techique
+- Yii PHP framework for this project
-- I use hightcharts for the chart display
+- Hightcharts for the chart display
-- I use LOAD DATA INFILE of MySQL, so the insert time should be less than 1s https://dev.mysql.com/doc/refman/5.7/en/load-data.html
+- Use LOAD DATA INFILE of MySQL, so the insert time should be less than 1s https://dev.mysql.com/doc/refman/5.7/en/load-data.html